NICHD-BSPC/httools_py/docs/source/index.rst

    Error(s) found, see test/diff-test-screen-full.log

-Contact the Bioinformatics core for assistance.
+The differences found between the expected and the newly generated test results are listed in the file ``test/diff-test-screen-full.log`` for debugging.

 Configuring the workflow
 ------------------------

+Create a configuration file ``config.yaml`` in the HTtools project directory.
+Two templates ``config-Tf1.yaml`` and ``config-Hermes.yaml`` are included as examples, containing default parameters typical of Tf1 and Hermes respectively.

+Adjust the parameters to match your experiment design.

-All sample information and workflow configurations are indicated in the config.yaml file.
+All sample information and workflow configurations are specified in the ``config.yaml`` file.

 The following fields need to be adjusted to individual runs:

 -  ``name`` experiment name.
-Should be unique since all results will be stored in a directory labelled with that name
+Should be unique in the project directory to avoid overwritting of results.
+All results will be stored in a directory labelled ``name``

 -  ``fastq`` list of path(s) to the fastq file(s).
 Path(s) can be either
    absolute or relative to the config file.
 Can be a .gz file